Sunday, June 30, 2024

 Other times, I already know what I want to work on, but I don't know that I know... until one day, the words just pour out of me, and the first draft is done.

-Then comes the editing, and the moment of truth.
+Then comes the editing, the moment of truth.
 At times I keep what I've written and just try to improve my writing, but not always.
 Sometimes, the editing process takes me to an unexpected place, to that place I already knew I wanted to visit but didn't know I knew.

 Writing is magic.